Low and zero emission heavy vehicle trial scheme

 Twin steer tandem drive

-The minimum required spacing between the second steer axle and the first axle of the drive group is 2.5m.
+The minimum required spacing between the second steer axle and the first axle of the drive group is 2.5 m.

 Single steer single drive LZEHV prime mover